nens/threedi-docs/source/d_sewerage.rst

 * To add a structure you have to define the correct start and end connection node id in the sqlite tables.
 You must work in the v2_structure table, editing in views is not supported.

 * The pumpstation pumps from the start node to the end node.
 You can choose how it is controlled using the *type* attribute.
-It is possible to leave the end node blank ('NULL').
+It is possible to leave the end node blank (*NULL*).
 In that case the pumpstation pumps water 'out of the model' and functions as a boundary condition.
 This could, for example, simulate the final pumpstation that pumps the water to the sewage treatment plant.

 Impervious surfaces